10 Best Herbal Tinctures For Jaw Pain

 Achillea millefolium, commonly known as yarrow, has been traditionally used in herbal medicine for its anti-inflammatory and analgesic properties.

-However, it is important to consult with a healthcare professional before using peppermint tinctures, especially if you have sensitive skin or are taking other medications.
+While generally considered safe for topical use, it is advisable to consult a healthcare professional before using yarrow tinctures, especially if you have known allergies or are taking other medications.